🎓 Agentic Infrastructure for Economy, Scale and Governance

 Estonia's digital government experience has shown that delegating routine tasks to machines can radically reduce the cost of governance without removing human responsibility or institutional legitimacy.
 AI takes this further — not just execution, but interpretation, routing, and verification can now be delegated.
 The question is how to do this while keeping these systems strictly non-sovereign: machines that execute and witness, but do not decide.

-No technical background required.
 Designed for people working on institutional design, self-governance, civic infrastructure, or the social dimensions of technology — anyone who wants a precise, grounded way to think and talk about this.

 📞 (+372) 555 73 711